justinhschaaf/justinschaaf.com/README.md

 Once Nix is installed, enter the dev shell by running `nix develop` in the project directory. **Assume ALL commands hereafter are in this shell unless otherwise stated.**

+- Alternatively, you can enter the dev shell automatically when you `cd` into the project folder by installing [direnv](https://direnv.net/docs/installation.html).

 > [!TIP]
 > *For reference, a new Svelte project can be created here with `yarn create svelte`.*